amr-jawwad/dragon-fruit/README.md

 * Use a tool to create a pipeline (e.g. luigi).
 * Implement a pathway to consume models' pickles.
 * Proper logging tools instead of the prints

+# 3. Insights
+* Baseline performance was already not bad at all (accuracy: 70%), meaning the heuristic of: one-time orderers are more likely not to order in the future, while multiple-timers are likely to is quite good.
+It's quite straightforward, yet an important insight.
+* Due to the nature of the data, especially:
+    * The lack of information on customers themselves, outside their ordering activity, because
+    * The training data being on orders' level, and
+    * The testing data being on customers' level, which leads to,
+    * The training data being biased to represent orders rather than "non-orders"

+    The False Positive rate is quite high.

+* It would be interesting to get the business' perspective on which is more "harmful" in this case, a false positive, or a false negative, and the models could be tuned accordingly.
+If I would have an opinion, I would need to know more information about the usage of such model.
+One example I can think of is the following:
+We want to send out promotion vouchers, but only to customers we suspect that they are **not** going to order in the upcoming period of time, to encourage them to do so.
+In that case we lose money, in a way, if we offer that voucher to someone who would have ordered anyway regardless whether they get a voucher.
+In that case for example it could be calculated by a simple risk analysis that depends on the value of the voucher, the mean value of orders by that customer, and the false positive rate, and of course, how much money we gain from converting a non-orderer to an orderer.

+* Enriching this data with customer-specific information could enhance the performance.